 Denth turned, looking down at her.
 “Hum?”

 “Peprin,” she said.
-“He really serves no function in the team.”
+“I sent the soldiers back.
+I should have sent him too.
+He serves no function in the team.”

 “He’s good at running errands,” Denth said.
 “And he seems trustworthy.
-That’s good enough reason to keep him, I think.”
+That’s good enough reason to keep him.”

 “He’s a fool,” Vivenna said.
 “Has trouble understanding half of what goes on around him.”